mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 🔑 points:

-- The `.card-container` will set up a `perspetive` to this card so that 3D transformations will have depth later on
+- Might seem like extra, but we do need the `.card-container` to set up a perspective to help the `.card` rotate propertly and look visibly correct in 3D space.
+More details in the next section.

 ## Container